ezra-bible-app/ezra-bible-app/README.md

   * Search within the full bible translation.
   * Search with multiple words, exact phrase or Strong's number.
   * Search results are highlighted.
-* Strong's dictionary
+* Dictionary
   - Strong's transcriptions/original word are displayed as hint/pop-up above the word when hovering the mouse over the corresponding word while pressing `SHIFT`.
   - Detailed Strong's information is shown on the bottom left in a separate box.
   - Strong's based search with link 'Find all occurrances'.
+  - Additional Strong's based dictionaries can be installed.
+All Strong's related dictionary entries are shown in the dictionary info box.
 * Tabbed user interface
-  * Each tab either shows a book, a tagged verse list or search results.
+  * Each tab either shows a book, a tagged verse list, cross references or search results.
   * Previously opened tabs are loaded again on program start.
 * Switchable light/dark color theme
   * You can easily and quickly switch between a light and a dark color theme.